Styling Emojis for Websites

 }

 When using emojis, there are some important points to remember.
-First, consider that screen readers read the alt text aloud.
+First, consider that screen reader user will hear an alternative text.
 So, imagine yourself reading your written content to someone else and ask yourself if it sounds comprehensible.
-Second, it’s crucial to understand that emojis are not universally understood.
-While commonly used emojis may be deemed safe, it’s always recommended to confirm how different users might interpret them.